tech-advantage/edc-popover-react/README.md

 This module needs a basic configuration.

-To provide this configuration, use the PopoverConfigurationProvider component on top of your App DOM.
+To provide this configuration, use the EdcConfigurationProvider component on top of your App DOM.

 Parameters to set are :